 The Open Rec Program is designed for youth 9-18 years old.
 The program strives to make a significant link to adulthood, developing qualities that enable the youth to become productive citizens and community leaders.
 Activities include STEM Technology Room, Teen Council, BGCA Keystone Club, 4-H Club, Volunteer Program, Teen Summit, College Bound, Special Events, Dances, Trips, Seminars, Talent Show, Sports, and Fashion Shows, Sports, Table Games, Computer/Homework Center, Field Trips, and BGCA Torch Club Members.
 The Youth Center is located at Fort MacArthur, Building 425.

 School Age Care

 This program is offered for children 5 years to 12 years Before and After School Program provides age-appropriate child care with quality programming, youth activities and events.
 Clubs, Activities, and USDA approved meals and snacks are offered.
 Transportation to and from select schools is available.
+The SAC is accredited through the Council on Accreditation and it participates in USDA Food Program.
+Breakfast, lunch and snacks are included in the child care fee appreciate to school day hours and full-day care.
 The program focuses on team building, cognitive growth, and development of social awareness and problem solving skills.
 The staff offers homework support to youth enrolled in the School Age Program.